-LPN 225 Leadership & Transition into Practice: This course facilitates the transition of the student to the role of an LPN.
-Students apply concepts from the courses in the program to provide holistic care within the scope of the practical nurse.
+LPN 217 Leadership & Transition into Practice: This course facilitates the transition of the student to the role of an LPN.
 Emphasis is placed on issues related to nursing and health care as well as skills necessary to provide care to multiple patients and assign tasks to other LPNs and unlicensed personnel.
-Concepts related to leadership and management are presented as well as career development options that enhance career mobility.
-Standards of practice and the importance of practicing according to state regulations and statutes are examined.
+Concepts related to leadership and management are presented as well as career development options and resume writing that enhance career mobility.
+Standards of practice and the importance of practicing according to state regulations are examined.
+Simulation, lab, and clinical experiences reinforce theory concepts.